 Maybe you just want to experiment to learn more or maybe you simply want to change some text or edit a site layout.
 However, no matter what your goal here is, know exactly what it is that you want to do before you start editing the code.

-Also, don’t forget to ask yourself if this is really worth your time.
+Also, don’t forget to ask yourself if this is worth your time.
 If you don’t feel like spending a lot of your valuable time to edit HTML, consider hiring a professional to do the heavy lifting for you.

 Gather Your Tools